ktoso/rx-wiki/What's-different-in-2.0-(draft).md

 As the opportunity to reduce component count, 2.x doesn't define `Action3`-`Action9` and `ActionN` (these were unused within RxJava itself anyway).

 The remaining action interfaces were named according to the Java 8 functional types.
-The no argument `Action0` is replaced by the `java.lang.Runnable` that allows more native interoperation with Java features. `Action1` has been renamed to `Consumer` and `Action2` is called `BiConsumer`. `ActionN` is replaced by the `Action1<Object[]>` type declaration.
+The no argument `Action0` is replaced by the `java.lang.Runnable` that allows more native interoperation with Java features. `Action1` has been renamed to `Consumer` and `Action2` is called `BiConsumer`. `ActionN` is replaced by the `Consumer<Object[]>` type declaration.

 ## Functions